samsonweiner/sistem/docs/source/sequencing_reads.rst

 Generating synthetic scDNA-seq reads
 ====================================

 This tutorial illustrates how to generate raw synthetic single-cell DNA-sequencing reads using SISTEM.
 Our experimental setup will mostly follow the :ref:`Generating single-cell CNA profiles and cell tree <scCNAtree>` tutorial, but we will only create one replicate and generating the reads requires an extra step.
 In addition to the scDNA-seq reads, it will also generate ground truth haplotype-specific CNA profiles and haplotype-specific read counts.
 As this is a single-cell experiment, we will be using a relatively low mean coverage of :math:`0.02`, and a read length of :math:`150`.
 To speed up the read simulation, we wil leverage multiple processors.
+The main simulation step may take around 25 minutes, while generating the sequencing reads will take much longer.

 .. code-block:: python